-A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1 or 2.
+A parent may request in writing that a student repeat pre-kinder/ kindergarten, or any grade in grades 1-8.
 Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.